GothenburgBitFactory/tw.org/content/docs/using_dates.md

 Now your task has an associated `due` date, to help you determine when you need to work on it.
 But what effect does this have on Taskwarrior?
 How can it be used to best advantage?

-We call the `due` date of a task \'metadata\'.
+We call the `due` date of a task 'metadata'.
 As such, it is just a piece of data associated with the task, and therefore it can become part of a filter:

     $ task due:today list
     ...